Our philosophy is simple . . .

 Here’s why:

-- You have six months from your 65th birthday in which to apply for a Medicare supplement or Advantage plan.
+• You have six months from your 65th birthday in which to apply for a Medicare supplement.
 You will not need to answer questions about your medical history.
 NONE during these first six months.

-- If you want to want to change your plan after you reach 65-1/2 years or older, you may be required to answer MEDICAL QUESTIONS to verify good health.
+• If you initially chose a lesser plan, and after 6 months on the plan wanted to change to a plan with better benefits, you may be required to answer MEDICAL QUESTIONS to verify good health.
 You can be declined for a variety of medical conditions.
-This applies to Medicare Advantage plans after the first year on the plan.

 REMEMBER

-- If your financial situation changes in the future, you can ALWAYS downgrade to a lower cost plan.
+• If your financial situation changes in the future, you can ALWAYS move to a lower cost plan.

-- But if you start with a lower cost plan, you cannot upgrade to better coverage without your medical history being examined.
-You can be declined when you most need a plan with good benefits.
+• But if you start with a lower cost plan, you may not be able to upgrade to better coverage without your medical history being examined.
+And, you could be declined if you developed medical condition that that an insurance company might decline.

 SUMMARY

-- For people born after 1-1-1955 the best Medicare supplement plan is Plan G. If it fits comfortably in your budget, select this plan.
+• For people born after 1-1-1955 the best Medicare supplement plan is Plan G. If it fits “comfortably” in your budget, keep this plan.
+The most you will pay in a given year is the Part B deductible.

-- For people who were born prior to 1-1-1955, Plan F is the best plan.
-If it fits comfortably in your budget, you should keep it.
-If not, you can change to a lower cost Plan G, N, or Advantage plan.
+• For people who were born prior to 1-1-1955, Plan F is the best plan.
+If it fits “comfortably” in your budget, you should keep it.
+If not, you can save on premiums by switching to a lower cost Plan G, N, or an Advantage plan.